Shirley Manson: Garbage (1995–2005; 2010–present)

 Manson's lyrics became more overtly political for Garbage's fourth record, 2005's Bleed Like Me, which after the surprise success of lead-in single "Why Do You Love Me", posted some of the band's highest chart positions upon release.
 Garbage began an extended hiatus in October 2005.
 During this period, in 2007, Garbage reformed to perform a short set at a benefit show to raise cash to pay for Wally Ingram's medical treatment, shared song ideas via the internet, recorded new material, and filmed a music video to promote the band's Absolute Garbage greatest hits compilation.
 Garbage returned to the studio in 2010 to write and record material for a fifth album, entitled Not Your Kind of People and subsequently released in May 2012, thus ending the band's seven-year hiatus from recording.

 In 2021, Garbage supported Alanis Morissette's 2020 World Tour: Celebrating 25 Years of Jagged Little Pill, which had been postponed due to COVID-19.
 At several performances, Manson wore a variation on "Garden Witch Overalls", popularised by feminist poet Kate Baer through her interview on the podcast Gee Thanks, Just Bought It, hosted by Caroline Moss.
 Manson paired the overalls with knee-high boots and assorted t-shirts.
+On March 30, 2021, Garbage released the song "The Men Who Rule the World", the lead single from their seventh studio album, No Gods No Masters, which was released on June 11, 2021.
+On April 28, the album's title track "No Gods No Masters" was released as the second single, followed by "Wolves" on May 19.
+No Gods No Masters was supported in summer 2021 with an arena concert tour with Garbage as guests of Alanis Morissette.
+The tour went on to become the most successful female-fronted tour of the year, selling more than 500,000 tickets.

-Garbage's alternative musical style fuses various genres including electronic rock, industrial rock, punk, grunge, trip hop and shoegaze.
+On September 7, 2022, Garbage announced their third greatest hits album Anthology, released on October 28.
+The compilation features 35 newly remastered tracks celebrating three decades of career, including "Witness To Your Love", which was released as a single.
+Early in 2022, Garbage started writing for their upcoming eighth studio album.
+In October, after fulfilling their touring obligations, Garbage resumed writing for the album.
+In February 2023, Garbage announced their Summer 2023 co-headline North American tour with Noel Gallagher's High Flying Birds featuring Metric as special guests.
+On 4 March 2024, Garbage announced a UK and European tour, marking their first UK tour in five years.
+The headlining tour includes dates in Germany, Italy, France, Denmark, and a date at the Wembley Arena in England.
+Two dates were confirmed in Manson's native Scotland – a main stage slot at the TRNSMT festival in Glasgow, and a date at the Usher Hall in Edinburgh.
+Their eighth album, Let All That We Imagine Be the Light, was released in May 2025, and will be supported by a North American tour beginning in September 2025.